Alois Lexa von Aehrenthal: Career

 With no great prospects of inheritance, Aehrenthal studied law and politics at the University of Bonn and the Charles University in Prague.
 He began his career in the diplomatic service of the empire, as attaché in Paris under Count Friedrich Ferdinand von Beust in 1877.
-He went in 1878 in the same capacity to St. Petersburg, Russia, and from 1883 to 1888 he worked at the Foreign Ministry in Vienna under Count Gustav Kálnoky, with whom he formed close relations.
-In 1888 he was sent as councillor of embassy to St. Petersburg, where he exercised considerable influence with the ambassador, Count Wolkenstein.
+He went in 1878 in the same capacity to Saint Petersburg, Russia, and from 1883 to 1888 he worked at the Foreign Ministry in Vienna under Count Gustav Kálnoky, with whom he formed close relations.
+In 1888, he was sent as councillor of embassy to Saint Petersburg, where he exercised considerable influence with the ambassador, Count Wolkenstein.

-Recalled in 1894 to service in the Foreign Ministry, he undertook important duties, and in the following year went to Bucharest as ambassador to Romania.
+Recalled in 1894 to service in the Foreign Ministry, he undertook important duties, and in the following year went to Bucharest as Minister to Romania.
 Here he succeeded in strengthening the relations between the courts of Vienna and Bucharest by renewing the secret alliance which it had signed in 1883.
-In 1899 he became ambassador in St. Petersburg, where he remained until his appointment as Foreign Minister in October 1906.
+In 1899, he became ambassador in Saint Petersburg, where he remained until his appointment as Foreign Minister in October 1906.
 Aehrenthal at this time thought that it was essential for Austria-Hungary to come to an agreement with Russia.
-In this sense he endeavoured to continue the negotiations successfully begun by his predecessor, Prince Franz Liechtenstein, for the bridging over of the differences on Balkan questions between Vienna and St. Petersburg, in order to create a basis for a permanent friendly relation between Austria-Hungary and Russia.
+In this sense he endeavoured to continue the negotiations successfully begun by his predecessor, Prince Franz von und zu Liechtenstein, for the bridging over of the differences on Balkan questions between Vienna and Saint Petersburg, in order to create a basis for a permanent friendly relation between Austria-Hungary and Russia.

 He played a principal part in concluding the Mürzsteg Agreement of 1903.
 During the Russo-Japanese War he took a strong line in favour of a friendly attitude towards Russia.
 In October 1906, he replaced Count Goluchowski as minister of foreign affairs.

+Soon after taking office, he reformed the admission examination so future diplomats would have a better understanding of the importance of trade and economics on foreign policy and appointed "commercial advisers" to all important consular offices.

 He at first maintained the views which he had professed as ambassador.
 He was determined to preserve the interests of Austria-Hungary in the Balkans, but also showed himself prepared to meet the Russian wishes in the Dardanelles question.
 However, in the course of the Bosnian Crisis, he abandoned the idea of a friendly accommodation with Russia.